 Depending on your perspective, it’s easy to get bogged down in one particular element of the gambling industry.
 Some people play bingo at the weekends, whereas others exclusively play the National Lottery.
 Some people only ever bet on the Grand National, and others play slot machines every single day, or head down to the races with their hard earned cash, looking to back the next long-odds winner.
-With so much variety available in terms of gambling opportunities, it’s all too easy to forget the depth of this industry.

 Easy to forget, unless you’re tasked with promoting gambling services.
 From the other side of the table, there’s a huge opportunity in cross promotion.
 If you think about consumers as a block, some will gamble sometimes, regularly, heavily and never.
 In general marketing and advertising, it’s hard to distinguish between these segments with any real accuracy, and this can lead to inefficient results.
 But as soon as you’ve got access to a pool of people with at least some interest in gambling, there are always opportunities to attract them horizontally with new services and offers.